-- 8.1 Appendix 1 also details the proposed funding strategy for the 2020/21 programme together with indications for the funding of the following three years. - 8.2 During the four year programme a combination of Capital Receipts (previous and future), Earmarked Reserves, capital grant and the use of Internal Cash and short term borrowing requirement (see Appendix 1).
-This is also reviewed within the Treasury Management Strategy Report. - 8.3 It will remain a key priority to fund as much of the programme as possible through direct revenue contribution should additional savings be available in year.
+- 8.1 Appendix 1 also details the proposed funding strategy for the 2024/25 programme together with indications for the funding of the following three years. - 8.2 During the four year programme a combination of capital receipts (previous and future), earmarked reserves, direct funding of capital expenditure from revenue, capital grant and the use of internal cash and short term borrowing requirement.
+This is also reviewed within the Treasury Management Strategy Report. - 8.3 It will remain a key priority to fund as much of the programme as possible through direct revenue contribution should additional savings be available in year, with funding of short life assets the key priority to reduce future MRP requirements.